Best Online Family Nurse Practitioner Programs in Utah

 Online & Campus Based - Visit Website

-The University of Utah's BS-DNP program with a concentration in Family Nurse Practitioner (FNP) prepares students to provide primary care across the lifespan.
-This hybrid program combines in-depth coursework in pathophysiology, pharmacology, and diagnostic reasoning with clinical experiences in various outpatient settings.
-Graduates are eligible to sit for national certification exams, paving the way for a rewarding career in family primary care.
-The program is designed to be completed in three years, including two summer semesters, offering a blend of online and on-campus learning to accommodate working professionals.
+The University of Utah's online BS-DNP program with a Family Nurse Practitioner concentration is a three-year hybrid program that prepares students to provide primary care across the lifespan.
+This program includes two summer semesters and combines in-depth coursework in pathophysiology, pharmacology, and diagnostic reasoning with clinical experiences in various outpatient settings.
+Graduates are eligible to sit for AANPCP and ANCC national certification exams.
+The hybrid format accommodates working professionals with a blend of online and on-campus learning.
+No entrance exam is required for this program.

 Nightingale College